fread-ink/fread.ui/README.md

 fread.ui is work-in-progress ebook reader, web browser and primary UI for the [fread.ink](https://fread.ink) GNU/Linux distro for e-paper devices.

-Aims to keep a relatively low memory footprint (~50 MB of non-file-backed memory) while providing all the advanced text rendering options expected of a modern web browser (using webkit).
+fread.ui aims to be run well on a system with 256 of total memory while providing all the advanced text rendering options expected of a modern ebook reader (using webkit).
+To compare, all Kindle models starting with the 3rd generation have 256 MB of ram or more.

-So far supports no ebook formats with EPUB 3.0.1 support in progress.
+So far fread.ui supports no ebook formats with EPUB 3.2 support in progress.

 This project is based on WebKit2GTK and JavaScriptCore.